tapyu/to-rm-courses/numerical-methods/README.md

 - [ForwardDiff.jl][14]: implements methods to take derivatives, gradients, Jacobians, Hessians, and higher-order derivatives of native Julia functions (or any callable object, really) using forward mode automatic differentiation (AD).
 - [ReverseDiff.jl][22]: A similar package to `ForwardDiff.jl` (see the differences in the `README.md`).

+#### [Symbolic Differentiation][45]

+ Symbolic differentiation involves to manipulation of mathematical expressions to derive symbolic expressions for derivatives.

 ---

 ## Other resources: